rapax00/3dthings/README.md

   - **Images** (at least 1): Images of the thing.
 Render, STL, real print, etc.
   - **Parts-Assemblys** (mandatory): Parts/designs of the thing in native editable format.
   - **STLs** (mandatory): STL files of the thing.
-  - **README.md**: Description of the thing.
+  - **README.md** (mandatory): Description of the thing.
+  - **LICENSE** (optional): If the thing has a different license than the repository.
 - **CONTRIBUTING.md**: Guidelines for contributions.
+(WIP)
 - **README.md**: Main description of the repo.
 - **LICENSE**: License of the repo and all things.

 ## Considerations

-- All designs in this repo are under the license in the main folder.
+- All designs in this repository are licensed under the MIT License unless a LICENSE file is included inside a Thing folder.
 - All software used is FOSS.

 ## To Do